risd-creative-programming/s14-creative-programming-projects/coding-best-practices.md

 ##Activity 1: Common errors

+*"There are two hard things in computer science: cache invalidation, naming things, and off-by-one errors."*

 **Part 1**: As a group, create a list of common errors. (~10 mins)
 * null pointer [http://wiki.processing.org/w/Why_do_I_get_a_NullPointerException%3F](http://wiki.processing.org/w/Why_do_I_get_a_NullPointerException%3F)
 * confusing = and ==